 Writing Nix Flakes

-mvm uses Nix flakes to produce reproducible microVM images.
-Each build runs nix build inside the Lima VM, producing a kernel and rootfs.
+mvmctl uses Nix flakes to produce reproducible microVM images.
+Each build runs nix build inside the Linux environment (Lima VM on macOS, native on Linux), producing a kernel and rootfs.
+The same rootfs works on all backends (Firecracker, Apple Container).

 Minimal Flake